Openvario/variod/testbench/README.txt

 You will hear the sound from variod if this experiment is running on a platform which supports PulseAudio.
 Turn off vario sound in XCSoar "Gauges->Audio_Vario" to make sure it's variod you get the sound from.

+my_netcat:
+It is intended for systems which don't provide "nc -l".
+Run it instead of XCSoar: It reports what variod would have sent to XCSoar if XCSoar was actually running.
+Instead start "my_netcat -p 4352".
+It can be used to diff the output before and after a change to variod, for instance.